 This initiative is situated within a wider framework of a long list of counter movements and initiatives that question universities and their positions as the hegemonic and hierarchic institutions that validate knowledge production and transfer.
-Since the 60s, the spread of self-organised free- and anti-universities, student-led and community-based alternative schools, and also of open platforms and collaborative networks for (un)learning not only reflect the dissatisfaction with the system, but also offer a wide spectrum of alternatives and paths.
+Since the beginning of last century and growing quickly in the past years, the spread of self-organised free- and anti-universities, student-led and community-based alternative schools, and also of open platforms and collaborative networks for (un)learning not only reflect the dissatisfaction with the system, but also offer a wide spectrum of alternatives and paths.

 It is within this context and set of questions that the course Artistic Practice 1 will operate.
 The course will focus on a two-fold research journey: on the one hand, the Silent University and related initiatives will be topically examined.
 On the other hand, we will trace our own individual modes, methods and places for deeper learning practices in our daily lives.
 Investigating a wider framework of alternative knowledge production and economies of knowledge transfer, with a simultaneous mapping of silent, invisible or forgotten spaces and learning resources that surround us all the time, the course will try to become - as the Silent University – a possibility for emancipating and decolonizing our understanding of learning spaces and processes at large, and particularly those for learning architecture.